hahahihidede/Connect-Agentspace-to-Social-Media-API/README.md

 * **Understand Platform Policies**: Each platform (Meta/Facebook/Instagram, TikTok, X/Twitter) has distinct API policies, terms of service, and data usage limitations.
 It's crucial to thoroughly understand these.
 * **Register as a Developer & Create an App**: Visit the developer portal for each platform (e.g., Meta for Developers, TikTok for Developers, X Developer Platform).
 Create a developer account and register a new application (e.g., "Social Media Trend Analyzer App") for your project.
 This app will be your identity when calling APIs.
 * **Request API Access & Undergo Review**: Many social media APIs, especially for large-scale or user-related data, require strict approval and review processes, often involving detailed explanations of your use case.
-Obtain credentials suchs as API Key, API Secret, Client ID, and Client Secret.
+Obtain credentials such as API Key, API Secret, Client ID, and Client Secret.
 * **Understand Authentication & Tokens**: Learn each API's authentication mechanism (commonly OAuth 2.0) to acquire the necessary Access Token for calling API endpoints.
 * **Observe Rate Limits**: Each API has limits on the number of requests allowed within a specific period (e.g., per second, per minute, per hour).
 Your data ingestion pipeline must be designed to adhere to these limits.
 * **Use Official SDK/Library**: Utilize official SDKs or libraries provided by the platforms (if available) to simplify API interaction.